zixunh/MARL-BuildingEnergyEstimation/readme.md

 ### Recent Updates:
 - 08/08/23: Our work is accepted to ICCV 2023 Workshop: 1st Computer Vision Aided Architectural Design Workshop.

+### Dataset:
+For footprints and their meta info, please refer to this folder.

 ### Citation
 ```